fumikito/Literally-WordPress/readme.txt

 Tags: payment, paypal
 Requires at least: 3.1
 Tested up to: 3.4.2
-Stable tag: 0.9.2.5
+Stable tag: 0.9.3

 This plugin make your WordPress post payable.
-Registered users can buy your post via PayPal.
-You can provide several ways to reward their buying.
-Add rights to download private file, to accesss private post and so on.
+Registered users can buy your post via PayPal and so on.

 == Description ==